trustpilot/principles/README.md

 *We do this because code written with open source on mind, is usually cleaner, better documented and not tightly coupled to anything internally.
 Generally it’s a good sanity check that we’re not doing anything too weird internally.
 Additionally, open source is a great recruiting tool for us to display our engineering culture.*

 *We have a company-wide [Open Source Policy](https://github.com/trustpilot/opensource) to guide you on how to use open source (especially in products).*

-## Services First

-If there are 3rd party services (SaaS) that solve a problem - or most of it, we prefer using those.
-If those services are not good enough - or too expensive, we will research and use appropriate open source libraries.
-Only if that option doesn’t exist either, we build it ourselves.

-*We do this because we don’t want to reinvent the wheel every time we need a new service or library - focusing on our core business.
-On top of that, those service providers are experts in their domain and their services are battle tested by multiple customers.
-We usually can’t outperform them on multiple levels (e.g. cost, features, quality, time to market).
-Consider extending an existing open source library before building it from scratch yourself if parts are missing.*

 ## Build smaller things